Ultimate Soccer Manager: Ultimate Soccer Manager 2

 The second version of the game, USM 2 ran in protected mode, featured a more polished interface (plus teams and players of the 1996-1997 season and also the French and German leagues (although in the latter the final name of the players had a letter swapped to avoid legal problems regarding licensing) which could be accessed with different executables.
-In Germany, a localized version of the game was released under the name "DSF Fussball Manager", DSF being a well-known German TV sports channel.
+In Germany, a localized version of the game was released under the name DSF Fussball Manager, DSF being a German TV sports channel.

 Ultimate Soccer Manager 98

-This version of the game was updated to run natively on Windows 95 and Windows 98 and included teams, players and statistics from the 1997-1998 season.
+This version of the game was updated to run natively on Windows 95 and Windows 98 and included teams, players and statistics from the 1997–1998 season.
 The number of leagues increased to five, as both Italian and Scottish championships were added.
 Transfers required often a week or more of fax exchange between clubs and with the player agent, making the game more realistic than most other games in this aspect, which only required the player to bid for the player and agree on wage and length, adding him instantaneously to the team.
-USM 98 was released as "DSF Fussball Manager 98" for the German market.
+USM 98 was released as DSF Fussball Manager 98 for the German market.

 An update disk (also available as a stand-alone) named Ultimate Soccer Manager 98-99 Season Update Add-on was sold shortly after the game came out with statistics for the 1998-1999 season, which also included both Spanish and Dutch top two divisions, increasing the number to seven playable leagues.
-While several bugs were ironed (such as a giving one of the assistants a wage of £99'999'999, and then after offering him a new contract he would start paying the club around £13M weekly, a glitch that carried from USM 2), it became clear that many teams would allow their superstar players to end contract, allowing the player to pick them for free (although with a large salary).
+While several bugs were resolved (such as a giving one of the assistants a wage of £99,999,999, and then after offering him a new contract he would start paying the club around £13M weekly, a glitch that carried from USM 2), it became clear that many teams would allow their superstar players to end contract, allowing the player to pick them for free (although with a large salary).
 Similarly, you could loan a big-name player worth millions and then use him as a makeweight in transfer deals.

-As the official pre-game editor included in the game was poor, some USM users produced enhanced pre-game editors.
-USM Data Editor (USMDE or UDE), of which the official web site was included in the USM Online web site (usm.footymanager.net), was called as the best editor.
-USMDE includes various features for USM98 editing, e.g., creating players, editing hidden stats, add-on file support for easy data update by USM fans, beta-released save game editing.

 A 1999 update was released, which received a score of 79 from French review magazine Joystick.

 USM 2000

 There was a planned 2000 version of the game, which was developed.
 However, the game was thought to be scrapped after Sierra UK became impatient with the game's development progress.
 The game was set to have an "all-new 3D match engine with advanced Artificial Intelligence".
-It is also believed that the coding was rewritten.